Clinical Speech Pathology 1 PG (10268.2)

 Participation requirements

-Attendance at the intensives in week1 and week 14 is compulsory.
+Face-to face on campus attendance at the intensives in week1 and week 14 is compulsory.
+There is NO online option

 Students must ensure they are able to attend a minimum of 80% of the workshops either in person or online via the virtual classroom AND that they actively participate.
-This is a requirement for accreditation purposes – so that we can ensure all students have had ample time to engage with the practical, hands-on and interactive learning tasks designed to facilitate clinical skill development prior to commencing clinical placements.
+This is to ensure all students have had ample time to engage with the practical, hands-on and interactive learning tasks.
+Because the workshops involve hands-on activities they are NOT recorded.

 Attendance in person or electronically at lectures is advised so that questions can be addressed ahead of the practical application activities which will be completed in workshops.